vijinho/cf/README.md

 - BASIC HTTP Authentication created file with - `htpasswd -c -b -B -C 10 .htpasswd <filename> <username> <password>` for more security than default - can be run as `bin/pw.sh <filename> <username> <password>`

 ####gunicorn
+Starting: open a shell and `bin/startconsumer.sh` which does:

 `gunicorn --timeout 15 --graceful-timeout 10 --max-requests 16384 --max-requests-jitter 4096 --limit-request-line 256 --limit-request-fields 32 --limit-request-field_size 1024 consume:app`